FadelMamar/wildetect/docs/index.md

   <img src="../assets/image.png" alt="WildDetect" width="400"/>
 </div>

-Welcome to the comprehensive documentation for the **WildDetect** monorepo - a complete wildlife monitoring and conservation toolkit for aerial imagery analysis.
+Welcome to the comprehensive documentation for the **WildDetect** project - a complete wildlife monitoring and conservation toolkit for aerial imagery analysis.

 ## What is WildDetect?